2024 Solar Incentives Guide for Worcester, PA - Tax Credits & Rebates

 EcoWatch's Worcester, PA Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your solar panels – or get in touch with a local Worcester solar installer — to learn about which incentives you may qualify for.
+You should plan to talk to a representative from the company that installed your system – or call a local Worcester solar installer — to better understand which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Many solar incentives are intended to apply to a property located within the United States that you own; most secondary residences will fall into this category.
-There may be other solar incentives available for commercial properties, depending on the details.
-We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives will apply to your specific situation.
+Many solar incentives apply to a property located within the United States that you own, and most secondary residences fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the details.
+We recommend getting in touch with your local solar installer and/or tax professional to fully understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.